dadounsamira/kickstarter-analysis/README.md

 *A line chart is created showing the number of successful, failed, or canceled projects by month

-here is the graphic that shows the successful, canceled and failed campaign based on the month of launch, best time to launch fundraising is between Apil and August
+here is the graphic that shows the successful, canceled and failed campaign based on the month of launch, best time to launch fundraising is between Apil and August.

 ![here](/resources/Theater_Outcomes_vs_Launch.png)